Spider Solitaire:

 When you're at your desk and have time for a proper session, go full screen on your desktop.
 Take advantage of that big monitor.
 Track your stats.
 Work on improving your technique for those brutal 4-suit games.

-When you're out in the world with five minutes to kill, pull out your phone.
+When you're out in the world with five minutes to kill, pull out your phone and play the mobile Spider Solitaire page.
 The experience translates perfectly well to mobile, especially for 1 or 2-suit games where you don't need to analyze the entire board constantly.

 The game itself hasn't changed much since Spider Solitaire first appeared over a century ago.
 What's changed is how accessible it's become.
 You're no longer tied to one computer with the game installed.
 The game follows you now.